 Oyster Bay Pinot Noir

 Among the oldest of grapes grown to make wine by the ancient Romans, Pinot Noir now thrives in many regions such as Austria and Germany (in both regions known as Spätburgunder), Niagara, Okanagan Valley, Italy (Pinot Nero), New Zealand, Switzerland (Dole), Oregon and California’s cooler regions such as Carneros, Russian River Valley and Anderson Valley in the Sonoma Valley, Santa Maria Valley (Santa Barbara County) and Monterey County.

 Cono Sur Bicicleta Pinot Noir

 Aromas include strawberries, cherries, black cherries, raspberries, violets, cinnamon, sassafras, mushrooms, truffles, rose petal, fresh earth and something called “barnyard,” which is actually meant to be a positive descriptor though not everyone agrees with that.
 Sometimes, this means fresh earth as you would find on a farm, but it can also refer to bacterial spoilage called Brettanomyces.

-Pinot Noir pairs with a wide variety of dishes because it is flavorful but not heavy in alcohol, oak or tannin.
-The best matches include prime rib, roast beef, brisket, turkey, pork tenderloin, mushroom and truffle dishes, coq au vin (chicken cooked in red wine), beef bourguignonne (beef cooked in red wine), grilled salmon, cassoulet, roasted and braised lamb, pheasant, duck, shark, swordfish and tuna with rosemary.
+Pinot Noir pairs with a wide variety of dishes because it is flavourful but not heavy in alcohol, oak or tannin.
+The best matches include prime rib, roast beef, brisket, turkey, pork tenderloin, mushroom and truffle dishes, coq au vin (chicken cooked in red wine), beef bourguignon (beef cooked in red wine), grilled salmon, cassoulet, roasted and braised lamb, pheasant, duck, shark, swordfish and tuna with rosemary.

 When you join our wine community as a Paid Member, you’ll get access to all of my pinot noir wine reviews, which are updated weekly.